Îto-KMC plasma model

 Constant

-In order to set a constant absorption coefficient, set type
+In order to set a constant absorption coefficient, set type to constant and then specify the value field.

 For example: